resilientbd/HWChapter2/README.md

 <hr />
 # Level 1 Programming Exercises

-**Problem 17:**  Writeaprogramthatdisplaysaframewindow800pixelswideand600pixels high.
+**Problem 17:**  Write a program that displays a frame window 800 pixels wide and 600 pixels high.
 Set the title of the frame to Welcome to Java. <br />
 **Source Code:** [Solution 17](/src/Solution17.java)  <br />
 **Output:**  <br />  <br />
 ![Solution 17 Output](/outputscreens/solution17.png?raw=true "Solution 17")  <br />  <br />
 <hr />

-**Problem 22:**  WriteaprogramthatdisplaysaframewindowWpixelswideandHpixels high.
+**Problem 22:**  Write a program that displays a frame window W pixels wide and H pixels high.
 Use the Scanner to enter the values for W and H. The title of the frame is also entered by the user.  <br />
 **Source Code:** [Solution 22](src/Solution22.java) <br />
 **Output:** <br /> <br />
 ![Solution 22_1 Output](/outputscreens/solution22_1.png?raw=true "Solution 22_1") <br />
 ![Solution 22_2 Output](/outputscreens/solution22_2.png?raw=true "Solution 22_2") <br /> <br />
 <hr />

-**Problem 27:**  Writeaprogramthatacceptsastringinputandoutputsthenumberof characters in the string and the first and last character in separate lines.
+**Problem 27:**  Write a program that accepts a string input and outputs the numberof characters in the string and the first and last character in separate lines.
 For example, if the input is I like Java then the output would be <br />
 11  <br /> I  <br /> a
 <br />